mmacferrin/NSIDC_file_reader/README.md

                        src

     Reads an NSIDC .bin file and outputs the array contents.
-Use 'write_NSIDC_bin_to_gtif.py' to output to a GeoTiff.
+Use 'convert_bin_to_gtif.py' to output to a GeoTiff.
 This will just spit the numbers onto a screen.
 In order to output to a space-delimited text file, just route the stdout into a file.
 Example:

-                    $ python read_NSIDC_bin_file myfile.bin > outfile.txt
+                    $ python read_bin.py infile.bin > outfile.txt

     Read the NSIDC documentation for your data product in order to choose the correct parameters listed below.